-In accordance with the Clery Act, LECOM annually reports any occurrences of hate crimes and makes the data publicly available on the institutional website.
+In accordance with the Jeanne Clery Campus Safety Act, LECOM annually reports any occurrences of hate crimes and hazing incidents and makes the data publicly available on the institutional website.

 6.9.
 SUICIDE INTERVENTION POLICY

 Any LECOM student who engages in suicidal behaviors and/or verbalizations must be evaluated by a LECOM approved psychiatrist, psychiatric resident, or psychologist.
 An individualized assessment will be made as to whether the student can continue with or resume their coursework, clinical rotation, or practice experience as described in Section 8.5 Mandatory Leave of Absence.